mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 See also Vacc Suits, page 87.

-Te n t ( T L 3 ) : Te n t ( T L 3 ) : A b a s i c t e n t p r o v i d e s s h e l t e r f o r t w o p e o p l e a g a i n s t t h e weather, reducing skill check penalties by 2 (see page 74).
+Te nt ( T L 3 ) : Te nt ( T L 3 ) : A b a s i c t e n t p r o v i d e s s h e l t e r f o r t w o p e o p l e a g a i n s t t h e weather, reducing skill check penalties by2 (see page 74).
 Cr200.
 The TL 7 tent can be pressurized.
 There is no airlock – the tent is depressurized when opened.
 Cr 2000.

 Rebreather (TL 6):Rebreather (TL 6): The rebreather is a bulky backpack containing breathable atmosphere and a face mask that collects exhaled gasses and 'scrubs' them back into breathable gasses again.
 A rebreather